ewutchq/.github/profile/README.md

 </div>

-### Previous Moderators
+### Former Moderators

-The following records preserve the prior moderators of EWUTC who guided the club through past operational cycles and supported its growth.
+The following honours the faculty members who served as Moderator in prior terms, whose dedication and guidance were instrumental in shaping the club's culture and institutional standing.

 <details>
-<summary><strong>View previous moderators</strong></summary>
+<summary><strong>View former moderators</strong></summary>

 <br>